The Entire Process of Booking Award Travel from Start to Finish

 Once you have figured out the cost, Emirates has a very useful and easy-to-use booking tool on their website.
 In order to search for award availability, you’ll need to be logged into your Skywards account.
 Searching and booking is a fairly straightforward process, and the results shown will include both saver and advantage level awards, along with taxes and fees, so you’ll get it all in the same place.

-Figuring out the cost of a redemption on Virgin and their partners is also rather straightforward, you’ll find the full chart on Virgin’s own operated flights here, just don’t forget to check for seasonality.
-Virgins partner airline redemption prices are also found on their website, here.
+Figuring out the cost of a redemption on Virgin and its partners is also rather straightforward, you’ll find the full chart on Virgin’s own operated flights here, just don’t forget to check for seasonality.
+Virgin's partner airline redemption prices are also found on its website.

-Once you’ve made note of the cost, Virgin Atlantic, Delta, Air France and KLM flights can be searched and booked directly on the Virgin Atlantic website, as previously noted.
-No account is needed for this, you simply type in the destination and dates, and make sure to tick the box, “book with miles”.
+Once you’ve made note of the cost, Virgin Atlantic, Delta, Air France, and KLM flights can be searched and booked directly on the Virgin Atlantic website, as previously noted.
+No account is needed for this, you simply type in the destination and dates.
+You'll need to expand the advanced search to show price in points and choose the class of service.
 This will give you all the search results in miles, including the cost of taxes and fees.
 If you’ve found what you’re looking for, you can book then and there, or call the Virgin hotline.

 For partner airlines, things become slightly trickier as they have to be booked over the phone.
 What we’re perhaps most interested in is All Nippon Airways which is searched on the United Airlines search engine.
 The same booking classes apply for awards with Virgin Atlantic Flying Club: